defgsus/parking-data/README.md

 - **address**: multiline string with address
 - **latitude** and **longitude**: geo coordinates
 - **place_url**: website for the parking place

+Although it must be admitted that the meta data is not maintained with great care.

 ### License